zurvan-lab/zn-testsuite/README.md

 the zn test suite is a nostr relay test suite which helps relay developers to test their relay implementation.

 > [!WARNING]
+> this code is not intended to be used on production relays with users since it generates spam and radnom events and requests.
+> this code in intended to be used on test and local relays or on workflows.

+> [!WARNING]
 > this repo is work in progress and is not useable.